 “Now everything’s a little upside down, as a matter of fact, the wheels have stoppedBob Dylan, Idiot Wind (1974).

 What’s good is bad, what’s bad is good, you’ll find out when you reach the top

-You’re on the bottom”,
+You’re on the bottom”

 I need to stress one thing.
 I am proud to be a Principal in Hillier Hopkins, and a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW).
-However, the views that I express in this blog are entirely personal, and do not reflect or represent in any way the views of Hillier Hopkins or any of its Principals or Staff, nor of the ICAEW nor any of its Members.
-I am also obliged to state that no person reading this blog or being told of its contents should place any reliance on its content, nor make any decision based on what I write in this blog without seeking suitable professional advice.
+However, the views that I express in this blog are entirely personal, and do not reflect or represent in any way the views of Hillier Hopkins or of its Principals or Staff, nor of the ICAEW nor of its Members.
+I am also obliged to state that no person reading this blog or being told of its contents should place any reliance on its content, nor make any decision based on what is writen in this blog without seeking suitable professional advice.
 Nothing in this blog is intended to be advice, financial advice, tax advice or in any other way suitable material to be relied on for any purpose whatsoever, except perhaps for amusement.
 And the fact that I have to say these things, rather says it all, doesn’t it?